How to Respond to an Interview Request: Expert Tips + Email Templates

 First impressions count, so you want to respond to a job interview email professionally and respectfully.
 Here is how to respond to an interview request:

 Career experts suggest that you respond to an interview invite from hiring managers in 24 hours or less.
-Your excitement must shine through, so show that you are eager to meet with them and discuss everything in person.
+Show that you are eager to meet with them and discuss everything in person.

 A rapid response demonstrates your interest in the opportunity.
 And vice versa, if you respond in three days, they can decide that you aren't interested much.